Ways to Prepare Your Podcast for Growth (Without Burning Out)

 If your podcast feels unsustainable now, growth won’t fix it.
 Growth will destroy it.

-Preparing for growth means building systems that scale without requiring more of you.
+Preparing for growth is about building systems that can scale without requiring more of you.

-Build Systems That Can Handle Double Your Current Load
+Build Systems That Can Handle Double Your Current Podcast Load

 The best time to create sustainable systems is before you need them.
 If you wait until growth happens to figure out your workflow, you’ll be building the plane while flying it.
 And how do you think that’s going to work out?

-Map out your current process for everything: recording, editing, publishing, promotion, and guest management.
-This is how you prepare your podcast for growth: by fixing bottlenecks before they become breaking points.
+Map out your current process for everything—recording, editing, publishing, promotion, and guest management.
 Then ask yourself: could this process handle twice the volume without twice the time investment?

-If the answer is no, fix it now, not when you’re drowning.
+If the answer is no, that’s what you fix now, and not when you’re drowning.
 Now, while you still have breathing room.

-This is exactly why I teach podcasters to build workflows that actually last: a workflow that barely functions at its current scale will completely fail at double scale.
+This is exactly why I teach podcasters to build workflows that actually last, because a workflow that barely functions at current scale will completely fail at double scale.

 Set Boundaries Before Growth Forces You To